lparolari/wellets-frontend/README.md

 The original author does not actively mantain Wellets, so I decided to fork the project and to keep on the development.

-### Why there is no integration with back accounts or blockchain wallets?
+### Why there is no integration with bacn accounts or blockchain wallets?

 We simple decided to dedicate our effor in developing financial and money management tools instead of integrations with different chains.